ezEngine/docs-src/pages/docs/scenes/scene-editing.md

 To reset this, right click in the scene tree and choose *Clear Active Parent* (`Ctrl + Shift + C`).

+> **Note:**
+>
+> The active parent does not affect copy & paste or duplicate.
+These operations always use the parent of the currently selected object, such that the new objects become siblings of the selected object.

 ### Scene Layers

 Once your scene starts to become bigger, you may want to use [scene layers](scene-layers.md) for better organization.